 - To use international domains, you must sell in multiple currencies using Shopify Payments.
 Selling in multiple currencies lets you set up a local currency for each country or region where you want to set up an international domain.
 You can set up the currencies that you want to offer in your payments settings.

-- If you sell in multiple languages using international domains, then you need to use a supported third-party translation app.
+- If you sell in multiple languages using international domains, then you need to translate the content of your online store by adding your own translations using CSV files, or by using a compatible third-party app.
 If you want to display your store in only one language, then you can target countries or regions that speak the same language.